eatdust/wipistepper/README.md

 defines a dictionary, *defWiring*, that says that the power cable is connected to the pin 0 of the RPI, the clock to the pin 1 and direction to pin 2.
-This numbering is the ('wiringPi' numbering)[http://wiringpi.com/pins], but this can be changed (see wipidrive.py).
+This numbering is the ['wiringPi' numbering](http://wiringpi.com/pins), but this can be changed (see wipidrive.py).

--
 NB: If you want to be able to reach high clock frequencies using the
-    RPI pulse width modulator, you must connect the clock on pin 1 (BCM_GPIO 18) -
+    RPI pulse width modulator, you must connect the clock on pin 1 (BCM_GPIO 18)

 ```python
 defStates = {'enable':wp.LOW,'clock':wp.LOW,'direction':wp.LOW}